-Reading the book of Revelation, there is no doubt for centuries we have missed a lot that could have helped us understand how we are to prepare for the return of our king or prepare our children for the return of our king.
+There is no doubt for centuries we have missed a lot that could have helped us understand how we are to prepare for the return of our King; or prepare our children for the return of our King.
 And before we go into explaining the vision of John, it is also important to note Revelation 1:1-8 is an introduction to the vision John had received from Jesus Christ.

-But John did not leave the Church in the dark regarding their cause and the reason they were being persecuted.
-He first identified with his brothers, but then confirm with the Church they were being persecuted because they were of the kingdom of God.
+But John did not leave the Church in the dark regarding their cause and the reason they were being persecuted, and or receiving this testimony and revelation from Jesus Christ.
+He first identified with his brothers that he was also in suffering with them due to the persecution of the empire that is standing in opposition to the rule of Jesus Christ; but then also confirms with the Church they were being persecuted because they were of the kingdom of God.

-Christ was being patient with the world, but the day was coming when he will call for judgment and the nations will be brought before Christ to give an account for their lives, and conduct toward God’s people, and his message through his people.
+Nevertheless, Christ was being patient with the world through the suffering and persecution of his people, but the day was coming when he will call for judgment and the nations will be brought before Christ to give an account for their lives and conduct toward God’s people, and his message through his people.

-And having said all these things, John then wrote to us what Jesus told him to do with what he had showed him, “I was in the Spirit on the Lord’s day, and heard behind me a great voice, as of a trumpet, Saying, I am Alpha and Omega, the first and the last: and, what thou sees, write in a book, and send it unto the seven churches which are in Asia; unto Ephesus, and unto Smyrna, and unto Pergamos, and unto Thyatira, and unto Sardis, and unto Philadelphia, and unto Laodicea.
+Having said all these things, John then wrote according to what Jesus told him to do with what he had shown him, “I was in the Spirit on the Lord’s day, and heard behind me a great voice, as of a trumpet, Saying, I am Alpha and Omega, the first and the last: and, what thou see, write in a book, and send it unto the seven churches which are in Asia; unto Ephesus, and unto Smyrna, and unto Pergamos, and unto Thyatira, and unto Sardis, and unto Philadelphia, and unto Laodicea.

 And coming to the end of his introduction, we missed one more important piece of information that was to have helped us understand the symbolic words John used to describe what he saw.
 And the information we missed, was the fact John was told to write what he saw; therefore, when John said he heard a voice that sounded like a trumpet, we did not pause to note, John did not saw a trumpet, but that he heard a voice that sounded like a trumpet for us to understand what John saw was what Israel saw at Mount Saini.